eleda77/eleda77.github.io/docs/vocab_list.md

 **curlew** - a large wading bird of the sandpiper family, with a long down-curved bill, brown streaked plumage, and frequently a distinctive ascending two-note call

 **currach** - a type of Irish boat with a wooden frame, over which animal skins or hides were once stretched, though now canvas is more usual

+**curvet** - a prancing leap of a horse in which the hind legs are raised just before the forelegs touch the ground

 **cussed** - stubborn; annoying